Grow a Garden: Development

 The game was created by an anonymous 16-year-old who goes by the username "BMWLux".
 Jandel's Splitting Point Studios bought a share of the game in April 2025, when it had around 1,000 concurrent users (CCUs).
 According to Jandel, the original developer owns 50% of the game, and the initial version was developed in only three days.
-Some time later, Florida-based Roblox game development company Do Big Studios came to hold a minority share.
+Sometime later, Florida-based Roblox game development company Do Big Studios came to hold a minority share.
 The studio has been criticized for introducing excessive monetization to the game.
 Jandel has declined to share revenue figures.

 On May 18, the game released its "Blood Moon" update; with about five million peak concurrent users (CCU), Grow a Garden nearly doubled the previous Roblox CCU record set by Blox Fruits.
 Upon the release of the "Bizzy Bees" update on May 31, the game reached a peak of over 11.7 million CCU.
 On June 14, the game released its "Working Bees" update, leading to another record CCU of over 16 million.
 This figure, if accurate, would surpass the then-highest CCU recorded in video game history—Fortnites 15.3 million CCU in December 2020—as well as CCUs of the most popular games on Steam, such as PUBG: Battlegrounds and Counter Strike 2.
 On June 21, the "Summer Update" was released, bringing new seeds, cosmetics, and events, and had a peak of 21.3 million CCU.
 PocketGamer.Biz noted that "Grow a Garden doesn't typically sustain its peaks for long" and that the game's CCU fell to 7.6 million within an hour.

 To keep up with weekly events, the game created two teams dedicated to event development in July.
 For the game's July 26 "Corruption Update", Jandel hosted an event featuring NFL football player Travis Kelce.
 On August 23, Jandel and the creator of Steal a Brainrot, another popular Roblox game, battled each other in a mock "admin war", leading both games to break their own CCU records: Grow a Garden had at least 22.3 million CCU, while Steal a Brainrot became the second Roblox game to surpass 20 million CCU.
 The game has since lost its CCU record to Steal a Brainrot in September 2025.